Ndriqim-H/treedepth-iterated-local-search/README.md

 Installation and running

-Download the script ils_solver.py
+-Download the script ils_solver.py

-In the folder, where the solver is saved, create a new folder named 'instances' and place all private (and/or) public instances of the tree-depth problem
+-In the folder, where the solver is saved, create a new folder named 'instances' and place all private (and/or public) instances of the tree-depth problem

-In the folder, where the solver is saved, create a new folder named ‘solutions’ where the solutions will be saved
+-In the folder, where the solver is saved, create a new folder named ‘solutions’ where the solutions will be saved

-Open the console of a Python3 interpreter (example Anaconda Prompt (Anaconda3))
+-Open the console of a Python3 interpreter (example Anaconda Prompt (Anaconda3))

-Run the algorithm in of the three modes as described below:
+-Run the algorithm in of the three modes as described below:

 •	Run a single instance by writing this command: ils_solver.py --exact_001.gr